pcaressa/WTF/README.md

 - Runtime effects:
     - Pop the result of the evaluation of the expression following `=` and store it at `_VSTK[i]`.

-For example the sequence `DEF x = 1` performs the following at compiling time:
+For example the sequence `DEF x = 1` performs the following at compile time:

 - The `DEF` word is executed and does the following
     - Pushes 0 on `_VSTK`.